runwayml/learn/docs/how-to/use-models.md

 # Use Models in RunwayML

 ## Overview
 RunwayML is a platform for publishing and creating with open source [machine learning models](/?id=what-is-machine-learning).
 There are many types of machine learning models.
-For creative purposes, we can start to categorize them into three broad types: models that identify objects or people, models that transform content, and models that generate new media from the training data.
+For creative purposes, we can start to categorize them into three broad types: models that identify objects and people, models that transform content, and models that generate new media from the training data.

 This guide will cover:
-* how to find models to use in RunwayML
+* How to find models in RunwayML
-* how to find their published attributes
+* How to find their published attributes
-* how to set them up, run them, and stop them
+* How to set them up, run them, and stop them

 <div id="video-container">
 <iframe width="560" height="515" src="https://www.youtube.com/embed/J4FQGYI9gpQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-## Find Models
+## Step 1: Find Models
 Use RunwayML's **Model Directory** to search for and discover machine learning models with specific attributes, functionalities, or by the names of those who published the models on the platform.

 <div id="video-container">